 The Foreign and Commonwealth Office (FCO) advise against all travel to Libya due to the ongoing fighting, threat of terrorist attacks and kidnap against foreigners from ISIL-affiliated extremists, and deteriorating security situation throughout the country.

 British nationals in Libya are strongly urged to leave immediately by commercial means.
 The British Embassy in Tripoli has temporarily closed, and is unable to provide consular assistance.

 There is a high threat from terrorism.
 There have been a number of attacks and threats against westerners, western interests and symbolic targets throughout Libya.
 ISIL-affiliated groups have stated an intention to target foreigners.
 There is clear evidence that groups within Libya have both the intent and capability to carry out kidnappings and are specifically targeting foreign nationals:

-- on 6 March 2015, terrorists killed 8 oil workers and kidnapped 9 foreign nationals at Al Ghani oilfield, 470 miles south east of Tripoli.
+- in March 2015, terrorists killed 8 oil workers and kidnapped 9 foreign nationals at Al Ghani oilfield, 470 miles south east of Tripoli.